XENONnT/admix/docs/usage.rst

     admix UploadMongoDB --admix-config <CONFIG-FILE>

-Further comand arguments are:
+Further command arguments are:
   - '--once':
     Run the command only once and exit aDMIX

   - '--select-run-numbers':
     Select run numbers according the following scheme.
 The run number is defined by the MongoDB entry with the field 'number'.
 Hint: The Separator is '-'.
 Do not use spaces in between.

       * 00001: Only one run with run number
       * 00001-00002: All run numbers between 1 and (including) 2

   - '--select-run-times':
     Select run times according to the start times of a run.
 The run time is defined by the MongoDB entry with the field 'start'.
 A correct definition of the run time is "<Date>_<Time>-<Date>_<Time>".
     No single time stamps are allowed.
 Separators are '_' between <Date> and <Time> and '-' between two timestamps.

 You can run the aDMIX upload command from any machine where the data are located.
 The database needs to hold a list of dictionaries and each dictionary presents a data type with location, status, rse (if Rucio) and destinations.
 An overview example could be:

 .. _table1: